 While we expect strong growth in the markets for our products, it is possible that the growth in some or all of these markets may not meet our expectations, or materialize at all.
 The methodology on which our estimate of our total potential market opportunity is based includes several key assumptions based on our industry knowledge and customer experience.
 If any of these assumptions proves to be inaccurate, then the actual market for our solutions could be significantly smaller than our estimates of our total potential market opportunity.
-In addition, we do not have any experience with customer adoption of our App Cloud product because it has not been released yet.
+In addition, we have very limited experience with customer adoption of our App Cloud product, having made our first commercial sale of App Cloud in September 2011.
 If the customer demand for our services or the adoption rate in our target markets does not meet our expectations, our ability to generate revenue from customers and meet our financial targets could be adversely affected.